openxla/stablehlo/docs/spec_draft.md

 ### Semantics
 Reverses the order of elements in the `operand` along the specified `dimensions` and produces a `result` tensor.
-More formally `result[i0, ..., ik,..., iR-1] = operand[i0, ..., ik',..., iR-1]` where `ik + ik' = dk - 1` for all dimensions `k` in `dimensions`.
+More formally, `result[i0, ..., ik,..., iR-1] = operand[i0, ..., ik',..., iR-1]` where `ik + ik' = dk - 1` for all dimensions `k` in `dimensions`.